 Way casual beach vibes await you in Pacific Beach on any given night.
 This is the place where all the college kids go out for the cheap drinks and tacos (especially on Taco Tuesday!).

 Late night eats – especially delicious and greasy Mexican food – are available nearly anywhere you go.
-Stroll up and down PB’s oceanside streets all night long for a classic tequila-fueled San Diego night out experience.
+Stroll up and down PB’s oceanside streets all night long for a classic tequila-fuelled San Diego night out experience.

-Best areas to stay in San Diego
+Where to stay in San Diego

 Here’s a run-down of each neighbourhood: